cyberbotics/webots-doc/guide/tutorial-1-your-first-simulation-in-webots-20-minutes.md

 > **Note**:
 Starting the simulation by pressing the `Run` button will make Webots running the simulation as fast as possible.
-In order to obtain a real-time simulation speed, the `Real-Time` button has to be pressed.
+In order to obtain a real-time simulation speed, the `Real-Time` button needs to be pressed.

 Now we are going to modify the world and decrease the step of the physics
 simulation: this will increase the accuracy of the simulation.